jrong1271/my-react-js/README.md

 The goal of this exercise is to create a working todo list with persistent data storage.
 ![](./src/assets/cover.png)

 To start with, we have a styled todo list that supports adding todos.
 We also have premade styles for completed todo items.
-Although there’s no working mechanism for “completing” a todo.
+Although there’s no working mechanism for “completing” a todo yet.

 Requirements
 - [x] Clicking on a todo item should toggle the “checked” state.